-For the purposes of this article another important property of toric varieties is their correspondence with fans.
-A fan in $\mathbb R^n$ is a collection of cones of dimension $0,1,\ldots, n,$ where the $k$-dimensional cone is a convex span of $k$ linearly independent rays given by vectors in $\mathbb Z^n.$ Moreover, every face of a cone is again a cone in a fan and the intersection of any two cones is a face of both of them.
+An important property of toric varieties is their correspondence with fans.
+A \emph{fan} in $\mathbb R^n$ is a collection of cones of dimension $0,1,\ldots, n,$ where the $k$-dimensional cone is a convex span of $k$ linearly independent rays given by vectors in $\mathbb Z^n.$ Moreover, every face of a cone is again a cone in a fan, and the intersection of any two cones is a face of both cones.
 From an $n$-dimensional toric manifold one can obtain a fan in $\mathbb R^n$ by considering all the inward normal vectors to the facets of the polytope.
 The convex span of the vectors of the facets meeting in a vertex is precisely the $n$-dimensional cone of the fan.
 Moreover, from every fan one can construct a toric variety.
-A fan is \emph{complete} if the union of all cones is equal to the whole space $\mathbb{R}^n.$ Such a fan corresponds to a closed polytope and a compact toric variety.
+A fan is \emph{complete} if the union of all cones is equal to the whole space $\mathbb{R}^n.$ A complete fan corresponds to a closed polytope and a compact toric variety.
 A fan is \emph{regular} if all the vectors spanning $n$-dimensional cone form a $\mathbb{Z}^n$-basis and all the vectors spanning a lower dimensional cone can be completed to a $\mathbb Z^n$-basis.
-In summary a regular, complete fan corresponds to a smooth compact polytope.
+A regular, complete fan corresponds to a smooth compact polytope.
 See~\cite{Cox} for more information on fans and their associated polytopes.